Numerical analysis and simulation of lateral memristive devices: Schottky, ohmic, and multi-dimensional electrode models: Introduction

 The few computational models presented for memtransistors and lateral memristive devices based on 2D materials include compact models \cite{Sangwan.2018c, Spetzler.2022, Zhou.2023b}, kinetic Monte Carlo models \cite{Aldana.2023b, Aldana.2023}, and continuous charge transport models \cite{Sivan.2022, Spetzler.2024}.
 Compact models use simplified equivalent circuit approximations inspired by physical laws \cite{Ielmini.2017}.
 Such models can efficiently integrate the electrical device characteristics in circuit simulations on the system level but do not capture the complex microscopic charge transport dynamics \cite{Ielmini.2017, Gao.2021}.
 The kinetic Monte Carlo models consider the stochastic migration of defects in nanoscale volumes at the expense of strongly simplified semiconductor physics and omitting the electrodes \cite{Aldana.2023b, Aldana.2023}.

 Recently, vacancy-assisted drift-diffusion models with Schottky boundary conditions have been introduced to describe the charge transport in 2D memristive devices on the micro- to mesoscale, encompassing fully time-dependent \cite{Spetzler.2024} and quasi-static approximations \cite{Sivan.2022}.
 The major difference between these models and other classical drift-diffusion approaches \cite{Farrell.2017, Markowich.1990} is the additional equation for mobile defects.
 These defects migrate on different timescales with different nonlinear dynamics than electrons and holes \cite{Abdel.2023}.
 While vacancy-assisted drift-diffusion models exist for various materials and applications \cite{Strukov.2009, Marchewka.2016, Jourdana.2023, CuestaLopez.2024, Calado.2022, Aoki.2014, Cances.2023, Bataillon.2010}, most of them are not generally applicable to memristive devices.
 And even applicable models often assume simplified scenarios, such as side contacts depicted in \Cref{fig:intro-TMDC}e, employ ohmic boundary conditions, or neglect the limitation of vacancy accumulation, commonly referred to as volume exclusion effects.
 An exception is the model presented in \cite{Spetzler.2024} which offers a fully time-dependent quasi Fermi level formulation of the drift-diffusion equations of electrons, holes, and ionic defects coupled to the nonlinear Poisson's equation.

-Building on this framework, we additionally formulate the model with ohmic boundary conditions.
-For such conditions, the existence of weak solutions has been proven for memristive devices in \cite{Herda.2024} and for perovskite solar cells in \cite{Abdel.2024b, glitzky2024uniqueness}.
-Notably, the results from \cite{Abdel.2024b, glitzky2024uniqueness} are directly applicable to the memristor and memtransistor applications discussed here.
+Concerning the mathematical study of vacancy-assisted drift–diffusion models, the existence of weak solutions under Ohmic boundary conditions has been proven for memristive devices with general nonlinear dynamics in \cite{Herda.2024}.
+Similar results have been established for perovskite solar cells \cite{Abdel.2024b, glitzky2024uniqueness}.
+The latter are directly applicable to memristor and memtransistor configurations, since only the computational domain and the electron/hole source terms differ.
+To our knowledge, there is currently no corresponding mathematical analysis for Schottky boundary conditions for such semiconductor devices.